janstaffa/cree/README.md

 # cree

-An HTTP/HTTPS server Rust library with a simple API inspired by the Node.js library - Express.js.
+An HTTP/HTTPS server Rust library with a friendly API inspired by the Node.js library - Express.js.